AztecProtocol/aztec-packages/docs/docs/aztec/concepts_overview.md

 Each account in Aztec is backed by 3 key pairs:

 - A **nullifier key pair** used for note nullifier computation
-- A **incoming viewing key pair** used to encrypt a note for the recipientt
+- A **incoming viewing key pair** used to encrypt a note for the recipient
 - A **outgoing viewing key pair** used to encrypt a note for the sender

 As Aztec has native account abstraction, accounts do not automatically have a signing key pair to authenticate transactions.
 This is up to the account contract developer to implement.